chloecck/Project2/README.md

   inventory
   load_map ...
   look
 What would you like to do?

     2. drop function

+> A white room

+You are in a simple room with white walls.

+Items: blue key

+Exits: north northwest

 What would you like to do? get blue key
-You picked up the blue key .
+You pick up the blue key.
 What would you like to do? drop blue key
-You dropped the blue key
+You dropped the blue key.
+What would you like to do?

     3. a locked doors featured that can be open with specific keys.
 > A white room

 You are in a simple room with white walls.

-Items: blue key .
+Items: blue key

 Exits: north northwest

 What would you like to do? get blue key
-You picked up the blue key .
+You pick up the blue key.
 What would you like to do? go north
 Found the key in the bag!, unlocking your door now!
-You go north .
+You go north.

 > A blue room

 This room is simple, too, but with blue walls.

-Items: green key .
+Items: green key

 Exits: west south

 What would you like to do? get green key
-You picked up the green key .
+You pick up the green key.
 What would you like to do? go west
 Found the key in the bag!, unlocking your door now!
-You go west .
+You go west.

 > A green room

 You are in a simple room, with bright green walls.

-Items: banana, bandana, bellows, deck of cards, red key .
+Items: banana, bandana, bellows, deck of cards, red key

 Exits: east southeast

 What would you like to do? get red key
-You picked up the red key .
+You pick up the red key.
 What would you like to do? go southeast
-You go southeast .
+You go southeast.

 > A white room

 You are in a simple room with white walls.

 Exits: north northwest

 What would you like to do? go northwest
 Found the key in the bag!, unlocking your door now!
-You go northwest .
+You go northwest.

 > A red room

 This room is fancy.
 It's red!

-Items: rose .
+Items: rose

 Exits: north west

 What would you like to do? get rose
-You picked up the rose .
+You pick up the rose.
 Yes finally, you reach the goal by getting the rose!

-What would you like to do?
+What would you like to do? r